tl;dr

 The final step is to tell your MCP client (e.g., Claude Desktop, Cursor) how to run the mcp-playbook

 server.
-The server will run as a Docker container, using the PAT for authentication.
+The server will be run using npx

-server configuration: You'll need to add a JSON object similar to the following.
-Replaceyour_github_token_here
+You'll need to add a JSON object similar to the following.
+Replace your_github_token_here

 Explanation of parameters: